sabrinaaatang/sabrinaaatang/README.md

 ### Hi there 👋
+My name is Sabrina Tang and I am *STUDENT* at UC Irvine.
+I am excited to learn more about computer science and how I can use Github to supplement my learning.
+I have interests in web development, design, and software engineering.

+##### Let's get in touch!
+Here's my [LinkedIn](www.linkedin.com/in/sabrinat162).
 <!--
 **sabrinaaatang/sabrinaaatang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.